Social Employee Advocacy: 5 steps to get your employees promoting your brand

 The danger of running any employer brand initiative is that it can quickly lose momentum – particularly when employees don’t understand the purpose of what you’re trying to achieve, or what’s in it for them.

-Ensure continued buy-in by talking about the results of employee advocacy and how that has shaped the direction of your business.
+Ensure continued buy-in by talking about the results of social employee advocacy and how that has shaped the direction of your business.
 For example, if an individual employee has championed your business and helped secure a new client or a referred a new employee who has gone on to join your business, shout about it.
 Use leadership blogs, forums, your internal communication channels.
 Recognize the efforts of the individual and use it as an example for the rest of your business.

 If you have a structured ‘refer a friend’ program or similar, even better.
 While we may hope that loyalty and pride in an organization will be enough to trigger employee advocacy, it’s undeniable that an incentive helps.

-Employee advocacy: a powerful differentiator
+Social advocacy: a powerful differentiator

 Research shows the most credible form of advertising comes straight from the people we know and trust: 83% of respondents across 60 countries agreed that they trust the recommendations of friends and family, according to the Nielson Global Trust in Advertising Report.
 Not far behind were consumer opinions posted online, at 66%.